-To teach the fiber arts as a means of personal therapy
+To teach the fiber arts as a means of creative development

 To work with Pacific Northwest materials whenever possible